 Philanthropy Ohio is a statewide membership association that provides the network, tools and knowledge to help people engaged in philanthropy become more effective, powerful change agents in their communities.

-Philanthropy Southwest actively promotes opportunities to exchange ideas, build relationships and advance philanthropic excellence.
+Founded in 1949, Philanthropy Southwest is the most enduring association of grantmakers in the United States.
+Our long history means we know how to provide timely information and connect colleagues across the region to help them thrive and succeed in their work.
 Our association includes trustees and staff with foundations in Arkansas, Arizona, Colorado, Nevada, New Mexico, Oklahoma and Texas.
 The region is large enough to provide diversity that inspires forward thinking, and small enough to ensure personalized attention.
 We are dedicated to fostering a welcoming environment with members who generously help other members, working together toward a better future.

 As West Virginia’s leading voice and premiere resource for philanthropy, Philanthropy West Virginia is committed to helping its members fulfill their charitable goals.
 It does so by providing opportunities for trustees and staff to network, build skills, enhance knowledge and demonstrate leadership.
 Philanthropy WV is the forum for funders to exchange information, discuss common interests, learn about relevant issues, hone their grantmaking skills and establish networks of important relationships across the state.
 Through its programs and services, Philanthropy WV helps funders become more efficient, effective grantmakers.